nikhilarokkam/My-Resume/README.md

 # Scroll to Top Button
 To improve navigation and user-friendliness, the resume includes a "Scroll to Top" button.
 As users scroll through the content, the button appears, enabling them to easily and quickly return to the top of the resume with a single click.
 This feature simplifies navigation and enhances user convenience.

-Please note that the resume also includes other sections and details, such as personal information, education, experience, skills, and contact information.
+Please note that the resume also includes other sections and details, such as personal information, education, skills, and contact information.
 These components are designed to provide a comprehensive overview of my qualifications and experiences.